 - Attend the weekly Development and Governance Seminar (DGS)

-All trainees must also fulfill ONE of the following:
+All fellows are required and trainees are encouraged to fulfill ONE of the following:

 - DEVL 2010, an interdisciplinary field methods course

 - One course outside their home department (not including DEVL 2000).
 These should be methods courses or substantive courses related to development.

 - One additional module (short methods courses specifically designed for GPD)

 - Traineeship: Working with a faculty member on a research project (roughly understood to be 10 hrs a week)

 DEVL 2000: This course provides an overview of theories, concepts, and debates from the four social science disciplines with respect to inequality and development.
 The goal is to expose students to the varied conceptual prisms through which each discipline examines development and inequality, including the significantly different ways in which the disciplines measure and evaluate inequality.
 New approaches to thinking about inequality, including the capabilities approach, relational perspectives in sociology, the emergent literature on participation in political science, and new debates on social exclusion will be emphasized.
 The course will review state-of-the-art research and emphasize disciplinary complementarities in developing new perspectives on inequality.
 The course is team-taught.